COS301-SE-2021/Bean-Bag/README.md

 <h4 align="center"> Flow Management </h4>

 - <b>master</b> - this branch contains production code.
 All development code is merged into master in sometime
-- <b>hotfix</b> - this branch is necessary to act immediately upon an undesired status of master.
+- <b>deploy</b> - this branch is necessary to act immediately upon an undesired status of master, and to check all code is working perfectly before deploying.
 - <b>develop</b>- this branch contains pre-production code.
 - <b>develop-backend</b> - this branch contains pre-production backend code.
 - <b>develop-module</b>- this branch contains the backend code for specific subsystems/modules in the system.
 When the features from the backend are complete, they are merged into module-develop.